Hafiz Gariba

-Hafiz Gariba (born January 9, 2007) is a Ghanaian professional player who plays as a center-back for FC Barcelona Atlètic.
+Hafiz Gariba (born 9 January 2007) is a Ghanaian professional footballer who plays as a centre-back for Segunda Federación club Barcelona Atlètic.

 Early life and youth career

 Gariba was born in Teshie, in the Greater Accra Region of Ghana.

 Hafiz Gariba began his football journey with Villarreal Africa, Ghanaian club.
 He moved to Spain and joined CE Codolar.
-He then joined Escuela Marcet in Barcelona.
+He then joined Escola Marcet in Barcelona.